The Tiromoana Bush walkway is CLOSED from 20 May 2021.

 Keep associated travel as local as possible

-The Walkway is OPEN, the toilets remain closed and should not be used.
+The Walkway is CLOSED, the toilets remain closed and should not be used.

 All litter should be taken home.